poopy-droid/spongebat/README.md

 play spongebob from cmd (customizable)
-To customize, replace series URL and numpages and the special char replacement as needed see documentation  in the .bat
+To customize, replace series URL and numpages and replace the special char as needed see documentation  in the .bat

 ps: to continue the autoplay you need to close the player window